 Although there is limited data on the exact linkages and movement corridors of mule deer, elk, and pronghorn in Northcentral New Mexico, movement occurs between Southcentral Colorado and New Mexico.
 Northcentral New Mexico is a destination for hunters, with sportsmen and women spending over \$31 million annually on hunting activities in Rio Arriba and Taos counties alone.
-The deer herd is among the densest in the state and it is socially important to residents and sportspersons.
+The deer herd is among the densest in the state, and it is socially important to residents and sportspersons.
 In addition, this area is home to one of the state's largest elk herds, the Northcentral herd.
-The limited data available on elk migrations in this area come from a previous study on a small segment of the population utilizing San Antonio Mountain.
+The limited data available on elk migrations in this area come from a previous study on a small segment of the population utilizing San Antonio Mountain in GMU 52.
 While elk in other segments of the Northcentral elk herd move across the landscape, details are not well known.
 This is a very important herd for both non-consumptive and consumptive public recreation with over 7,500 private and public hunting licenses issued in 2017.
-The Northcentral landscape also has a unique high-elevation (at or above 10,000 feet) pronghorn herd that winters in lower elevations.
-Little is known about the movement corridors utilized by this pronghorn population.
+The Northcentral landscape also has a unique high-elevation pronghorn herd that summers at or above 10,000 feet and winters in lower elevations.
+Little is known about the movement corridors or exact winter ranges utilized by this pronghorn population.

-Ownership on this landscape is intermixed US Forest Service, Bureau of Land Management, State Game Commission-owned Wildlife Management Areas, Private, and Tribal lands.
-A general description of the focus area can be found on Map 1 in Appendix B. Habitat types include mixed conifer-aspen woodlands at the higher elevations, oak-woodland savannahs at the mid-elevations, and sagebrush communities and agricultural lands at the lower elevations.
+Ownership on this landscape is intermixed US Forest Service, Bureau of Land Management, State Game Commission-owned Wildlife Management Areas, private, and Tribal lands.
+A general location map of the focus area can be found in Figure 2.
+Habitat types include mixed conifer-aspen woodlands at the higher elevations, oak-woodland savannahs at the midelevations, and sagebrush communities and agricultural lands at the lower elevations.

 This area is at risk for increased habitat fragmentation from development, private subdivisions, increased human use, and road infrastructure.
-In addition to fragmentation, the associated roads result in a large number of wildlife-vehicle collisions annually with the majority occurring in the winter and transition times.
+In addition to fragmentation, the associated roads result in a large number of wildlife-vehicle collisions annually with the majority occurring in the winter and transition periods.
 US Highway 64 connects Chama to Farmington and is a perennial hotspot for wildlife vehicle collisions.
 An 8-foot-tall fence to exclude deer and elk from accessing highway 64 and funnel them to existing drainage structures was constructed.
-Although these measures have reduced collisions, the fence risks severing an important movement pathway for these migratory ungulates.
+Although the fence has reduced collisions, it risks severing an important corridor for these migratory ungulates.

 The Department also has concerns about Chronic Wasting Disease (CWD) in this area, as it has been detected in close proximity to where this migratory deer herd summers in Colorado.
-In addition, a wild horse and burro population that resides in the area is rapidly expanding and negatively impacting the habitat on this important winter range.
+In addition, a feral horse and burro population that resides in the area is rapidly expanding and negatively impacting the habitat on this important winter range.